SasaCejic/password-manager/README.md

 ﻿# 🔐 Password Manager

-A simple **Password Manager** built with Python and Tkinter.
+A secure **Password Manager** built with **Python** and **Tkinter**.
-This application allows users to **generate secure random passwords**, save them along with the website and username/email, and copy them to the clipboard for quick use.
+This application allows users to **generate strong passwords**, store them safely in a **JSON file**, and easily retrieve them later.

 ---

 ## ✨ Features

 - **Password Generator**
   - Creates strong, random passwords with a mix of letters, numbers, and symbols.
   - Passwords are automatically copied to your clipboard for convenience.

 - **Save Credentials**
-  - Stores website, email/username, and password in a local `data.txt` file.
+  - Stores website, email/username, and password in a `data.json` file.
-  - Ensures no empty fields before saving.
-  - Confirms details with the user before writing to file.
+  - Confirms details with the user before saving.
+  - Prevents accidental overwrites by merging data when the same website already exists.

+- **Search Functionality**
+  - Quickly retrieve saved credentials by typing the website name.
+  - Displays stored email/username and password in a pop-up.

 - **Simple UI**
-  - Built with **Tkinter** for a clean and functional interface.
+  - Built with **Tkinter** for an intuitive interface.
   - Includes input fields for website, email/username, and password.
-  - One-click password generation and save functionality.
+  - Buttons for password generation, saving, and searching.

 ---